 1) Grassy Ridge Bald – 5 Miles, 1000 Feet Elevation

-Located directly on the North Carolina/Tennessee boarder lie the Roan Highlands.
-Known for its sun drenched grassy balds, fantasy-like forests and famous natural Rhododendron gardens, the Roan Highlands hold some of the best views on the entire Appalachian Trail.
+Located directly on the North Carolina/Tennessee border lie the Roan Highlands.
+Known for its sun-drenched grassy balds, fantasy-like forests and famous natural Rhododendron gardens, the Roan Highlands hold some of the best views on the entire Appalachian Trail.
 It doesn’t matter what time of year it is, the Grassy Ridge Bald of the Roan Highlands’ virtually treeless summit (6,165’) is one of the best seats in North Carolina for sublime sunrises and sunsets.

 - Crabtree Falls – 2.3 Miles, 600 Feet Elevation